josola/Bingo-Card-Generator/docs/STYLE_GUIDE.md

 ### Do not include trailing newlines in source files.

-### Project documentation filenames should ba all caps:
+### Project documentation filenames should be all caps:

 ```
 BUILD_GUIDE.md